weight loss early pregnancy sign

 Healthier Lifestyle ChoicesAdopting a more nutritious diet and increased physical activity can temporarily result in weight loss.

-Weight loss causes
+weight loss causes

 Knowing why weight loss happens in the first trimester helps.
 It helps moms and doctors take care of them and their babies465.